Vyral/brett-jennings-recruiting/_posts/2020-06-15-success-secrets-to-get-your-buyers-offer-accepted.md

 21:50 - How Ryan has his Lender Calculate Payments "You dont live in the Price, You Live in the Monthly Payment"

-28:30 - How Lin-Lin&nbsp; Researches Listing Agents Listing History to Set Expectation on Final Sale Price&nbsp;
+28:30 - How Lin-Lin Researches Listing Agents Listing History to Set Expectation on Final Sale Price&nbsp;

-31:00 - How Lin Lin uses one question to find the buyers break point for the home they want to buy
+31:00 - How Lin Lin Uses One Question to Find the Buyers Break Point for the Home They Want to Buy

 43:35 - The 9 Point Checklist for Writing the Perfect Winning Offer